-One thing that Ginger Taylor gets wrong (amongst many) about patents is that they are not a license to manufacture something.
+One thing that Ginger Taylor gets wrong (amongst so many things, it’s impossible to count) about patents is that they are not a license to manufacture anything.
 Let’s leave vaccines for a bit and take a look at your iPhone (or Android, just to save the comments section from arguments about Apple vs everyone).

-Moreover, Apple licenses patents from numerous companies that are necessary to manufacture the iPhone – just to make this weirder, Apple licenses technology from competitors (and they license it from Apple).
+Moreover, Apple licenses patents from numerous other companies that are necessary to manufacture the iPhone – just to make this weirder, Apple licenses technology from competitors (and they license it from Apple).
 In other words, Apple pays other companies a percentage of the sales price of the iPhone (called royalties) so that they can use the technology.

 That’s why a patent does not confer to the buyer or licensor of that patent rights to manufacture anything.
 They need to acquire or license every single patent that might conceivably be needed to manufacture an iPhone or a vaccine.

-A patent application, at least these days, are words generally written by an attorney, sent to the Patent Office for review.
-It describes how the patent could work, with drawings and other backup information.
+A patent application, at least these days, includes verbiage that is generally written by an attorney, sent to the Patent Office for review.
+It describes how the design could work, with drawings and other backup information.
 So even if you find a patent on something, it does not imply that it works.
-I’m guessing that of those 1300 patents that cover the iPhone, a number of them are for non-working inventions, but one claim of that invention may be necessary to protect the iPhone’s overall intellectual property.
+I’m guessing that of those thousands of patents that cover the iPhone, a number of them are for non-working inventions, but one claim of that invention may be necessary to protect the iPhone’s overall intellectual property.

-Let’s say there’s 100 patents that cover the manufacturing of Gardasil.
+Let’s say there are 100 patents that cover the manufacturing of Gardasil.
 None of those patents alone would allow the manufacturer to sell Gardasil – it can only be manufactured, generally free of patent lawsuits, if all of the various patents are acquired or licensed.
-And even then, it’s not a guarantee, some competitor might find some small thing that violates its own patents.
+And even then, it’s not a guarantee, some competitors might find some small thing that violates its own patents.

 Moreover, and this is a key point, someone who wanted to make a competitive product would need to get “around,” or avoid conflicting, with any of those 100 patents.
 That’s going to be hard.

 I know about patents because I worked in research and development, but we always had lawyers who watched our backs.
-We’d develop some cool gizmo to make something work better, and one of our company’s depressing attorneys will tell us, “that violates patent 00001 from Company XYZ,” who is our largest competitor.
+We’d develop some cool gizmo to make something work better, and one of our company’s annoyingly frank attorneys would tell us, “that violates patent 470012-12 from Company XYZ,” who is our largest competitor.

 That company licensed the patent to us for cheap (considering it was very important), because they simply made more money on sugared brown water than they would from a medical company.
 Actually, they were kind of wrong on that point, but we weren’t going to negotiate against ourselves.